Clarendon Baptists built the chapel in 1871, on a 30’x45’ lot (ref. 1980 Annual report).

 The open shingled belfry has a polygonal spire and its original bell.

 Purple slate quarried in Vermont.
 It is a rare stone used for interior and exterior applications.
-It has superior properties and performance.
-It is uncommon and Its unique plum color and rich texture makes it very desirable.
+Purple slate has superior properties and performance.
+It is uncommon and the unique plum color and rich texture makes it very desirable.

 Interior